Stories

 Nothing was worse than "Wait Until Your Dad Gets Home" time.

-Once, my friends and I made the lasso out of fishing line, strung it between two telephone poles across our road, and attached it to tin cans.
+Once, my friends and I made the lasso out of a fishing line, strung it between two telephone poles across our road, and attached it to tin cans.
 It was my idea and my design.
 Hiding in the bushes, we waited for the first car to come down the road.
-Moments later, the first car hit the fishing line, the lasso tightening around the car, and the cans caused a loud cacophony of metal on metal down the road.
+Moments later, the first car hit the fishing line, the lasso tightening, and the cans caused a loud cacophony of metal on metal down the road.

 Perfect!